+Cold temperatures can cause the freezing of water in sprinkler system piping, which can create a serious impairment of a building’s fire protection system.
 This checklist provides information on methods to help prevent the freezing of systems and precautions to reduce the risk of fire if a system freezes.

 This checklist will help you prevent fire on your farm and help keep fire under control.
 Mark each question with “yes” or “no”.
 Questions which receive “no” answers indicate potential danger spots which need prompt attention–and correction.
 INSPECT your farm yourself–TODAY!